Ventilateur/5d7fc6c5-a614-47ec-92d0-01b1b09f54f5/README.md

 ### Code

 * Unit tests and functional tests are to be added.
+* Better error handling.
+Right now only green paths are correctly handled, many edge cases leads to error 500 where they should not.
 * Using `[]byte` instead of `string` for sensitive data.
 * Bcrypt seems to have a max length constraint, so the password cannot be combined with the user ID (very long) to form a better credentials.